timelyart/Kairos/README.md

 * Add (limited) dynamic data to your alert messages.
 * Run from command line and in the background.
 * Send a summary mail.
+* Generate a TradingView watchlist from the summary mail.
+* Import generated TradingView watchlist.

 ## Prerequisites ##
 * [Python 3](https://www.python.org/downloads/)